Azerbaijan travel guide

 Corruption is an everyday aspect of life in Azerbaijan.
 You should avoid paying bribes.

-The FCO advise against all travel to Nagorno-Karabakh and the military occupied area surrounding it.
-This area is the subject of a continuing dispute between Azerbaijan and Armenia, and although a cease-fire has been in place since 1994 there are regular exchanges of gunfire across the Line of Contact.
-Tensions along the line of contact and the international borders between Azerbaijan and Armenia remain high in 2016.
+The FCO advise against all travel to Nagorno-Karabakh and the military occupied area surrounding it, and to within 5km of both the Line of Contact and the border with Armenia.
+The Nagorno-Karabakh area is the subject of a continuing dispute between Azerbaijan and Armenia, and although a cease-fire has been in place since 1994 there are regular exchanges of gunfire across the Line of Contact.
+Tensions along the line of contact and the international borders between Azerbaijan and Armenia remain high in 2017.
 Some areas may be heavily land mined.

 The land border between Azerbaijan and Russia (Dagestan) is no longer closed.
 The FCO continues to advises against all travel to Dagestan (for further details, see our travel advice page for Russia).
 If you hold a valid visa it’s possible to cross the Iranian border at Astara.